Merchant Exports Under GST

 The supplier follows the standard tax regime, using ITC for output tax payment and paying any remaining balance in cash.

-However, the merchant exporter can still claim a refund of both unused ITC and the paid IGST for the zero-rated export.
+However, the merchant exporter can still claim a refund of both the unused ITC and the paid IGST for the zero-rated export.

 FAQs